Shyandram/CPGA-Net-Pytorch/README.md

 Prepare your data, split it into Low-Light images and Normal Light images, both image folder should be paired and the same pair of images should be have the same name.
 It should be almost the same as original listing way.

 ## Train
-the training of CPGA-DGF (DGF) with knowledge distillation is not available in current version.
+The training of CPGA-DGF (DGF) with knowledge distillation is not available in current version.
 ```
 python train.py  \
     "--epochs" 10" , \